athena-labz/athena/README.md

 ## Membership Rewards, Protocol Implementation

-Period: 3 months
+Period: 3 months;
-TxNind: Transaction no. over the period of the specific member TxN : Total platform transactions no. over the period
+TxNind: Transaction no. over the period of the specific member;
+TxN : Total platform transactions no. over the period
 CASind: individual CAS (range : 1 - 100)
 StDSET: accumulated transaction value as service provider or client over the period 3 months